- Course: Physics BSc

 What attracted you to the University of Leeds?

 I particularly liked the city of Leeds due to its size.
-I found it is big enough to hold as many shops, restaurants, bar and clubs as you would ever need yet small enough to walk from the student accommodation to the University and then to the other side of the city in under an hour!
+I found it big enough to hold as many shops, restaurants, bar and clubs as you would ever need, yet small enough to walk from the student accommodation to the university and then to the other side of the city in under an hour!

 What do you enjoy most about your course?